OTOM-NL/OTOM_AFP/README.md

 ## Your Contribution?

-if you extend or develop the code, please share it and mention OTOM in your publications and articles.
+if you extend or develop the code, Could you please share it and mention OTOM in your publications and articles.

-##Publications (Journal papers):
+## Publications (Journal papers):

 Title: Optical characterization of fiber-reinforced thermoplastic tapes for laser-based composite manufacturing Relation to OTOM: Model validation